Stichoza/font-larisome/README.md

 # font-larisome
-Iconic font for Georgian curreny inspired by Font-Awesome
+Iconic font for Georgian currency inspired by Font-Awesome

 ## Installation